stew675/qidi-plus4-extras/content/making-z-offset-permanent/README.md

 # Making Z Offset Permanent

+## The issue

 The Qidi Plus 4 has automatic Z-offset detection, however sometimes the offset that it decides upon may not be quite right.

 If we print a large single layer sheet, we can adjust the Z offset on the printer's display screen until we observe that the first layer is going down properly.

-This new z offset value is saved to the `saved_variables.cfg` file under the `z_offset` field, however certain operations can cause this value to be reset back to 0.
+This new z offset value is saved to the `saved_variables.cfg` file under the `z_offset` field.

+Under certain operations this offset value can be reset back to 0, possibly causing first layer issues once again until set again until we set back to the appropriate value.

+The operations that cause the z offset to be reset is not yet completely understood at this moment.

+## The Permanent Fix

 The way to permanently apply a Z offset value is to add it to the `[smart_effector]` section in the `printer.cfg` file.